swei5/michigan_notes/FIN-480/6 Bonds with Embedded Options.md

 The value of a **puttable bond** is the value of a **straight bond** + the value of the **investor put option**.
 - Work out the valuation in similar fashion as for callable bonds

+The valuation steps are as followed:
+1. Model interest rate shocks
+2. Model bond values
+3. Determine whether the option is exercised
+4. Work backwards through the tree

 #### Forward Rates
 A forward rate is **a projection of future interest rates** calculated from either spot rates or the yield curve.